mac455/wisdm-data-analysis/README.md

 Prerequisites:
 Anaconda Navigator: Used to manage environments and launch Jupyter Notebooks.

-Python 3.x: The project is written in Python, with key libraries for data analysis.
+Python 3.x:

-Jupyter Notebook: Used as the interactive environment for writing and running code.
+Jupyter Notebook: Used for writing and running code.

-**Required Libraries:**

-pandas: For data manipulation and analysis.

-matplotlib and seaborn: For data visualisation.

-numpy: For numerical computations.

-scikit-learn: For data preprocessing and machine learning

 ## Key Steps in the Project
 1. Data Loading